-- 1 In ZENworks Control Center, click the Devices tab. - 2 Click the Workstations folder.

-3 Click New > Folder to display the New Folder dialog box.

-4 In the Name field, type a name for the new folder.
+- 1 In ZENworks Control Center, click the Devices tab. - 2 Click the Workstations, Servers, or Mobile Devices folder. - 3 Click New > Folder to display the New Folder dialog box. - 4 In the Name field, type a name for the new folder.